JosephBJoyce/api-hub-adoption-plans/contract-testing/plan.md

 ## Introduction

-This document serves as a guide for Customer Success Managers (CSMs) supporting customers during their first 12 months with PactFlow.
+This document serves as a guide for Customer Success Managers (CSMs) supporting customers during their first 12 months with Contract Testing.
 It outlines a structured approach to ensure customers achieve a successful implementation, maximize adoption, and realize measurable ROI from their contract testing investment.

 The plan assumes a phased approach:
 - **Months 1-3**: Initial setup, pilot implementation, training